Rewrite and htaccess: Differences and Considerations When Migrating from NGINX and Apache to ServBay

 Background Information

-Important Notice
+Important Reminder

-For more migration information, please refer to
+For more information on migration, please refer to

-Out-of-the-box Rewrite Rules
+Out-of-the-Box Rewrite Rules

 Introduction to Rewrite Rules